milvus-io/milvus/README.md

 Milvus is an open-source vector database built to power embedding similarity search and AI applications.
 Milvus makes unstructured data search more accessible, and provides a consistent user experience regardless of the deployment environment.

 Milvus 2.0 is a cloud-native vector database with storage and computation separated by design.
-All components in this refactored version of Milvus are stateless to enhance elasticity and flexibility.
+[Compared with prior releases](https://github.com/milvus-io/milvus/blob/master/milvus20vs1x.md), this refactored version of Milvus is highly scalable as all components are stateless to enhance elasticity and flexibility.
 For more architecture details, see [Milvus Architecture Overview](https://milvus.io/docs/architecture_overview.md).

 Milvus was released under the [open-source Apache License 2.0](https://github.com/milvus-io/milvus/blob/master/LICENSE) in October 2019.
 It is currently a graduate project under [LF AI & Data Foundation](https://lfaidata.foundation/).